-- Even though my trades were not perfect, I managed to increase my profits: 16% instead of 9% for a plain stock position.
+- Even though my trades were not perfect, I managed to increase my profits: 16% instead of 9% for a straight stock position.

 - Often I see traders that are wary that covered calls limit the upside.
-You can see that it’s true, but over the long run, the benefits outweigh the disadvantages.
+You can see that it’s true, but the benefits outweigh the disadvantages over the long run.

 - Dividends and calls create strong cashflow from a stock position.
 You can profit even if the stock is range-bound.

 - It is important to remember that not all stocks are suitable for this strategy.
-I wouldn’t use it when the stock is known to gap or the story of the company is all or nothing (like biotech stocks).
-There are other strategies that will better suit these stocks.
+I wouldn’t use it when the stock is known to gap, or the story of the company is all or nothing (like biotech stocks).
+Other strategies will better suit these stocks.